Don't ignore this alert from Facebook. It's your chance to quickly curb what it knows

 Sometime soon, Facebook will get in the way of using Facebook for a minute or two.
 The social network will present a series of dialogs to U.S. users to remind them of their privacy options and give them a chance to change them.

-The move, announced in a blog post Thursday morning, constitutes one of Facebook’s attempts to comply with the European Union’s sweeping General Data Protection Regulation.
+The move, announced in a recent blog post, constitutes one of Facebook’s attempts to comply with the European Union’s sweeping General Data Protection Regulation.
 It also represents the Menlo Park, Calif., firm’s latest attempt to regain users’ trust after months of revelations about Facebook’s failures to protect their data from such third parties as the now-shuttered marketing firm Cambridge Analytica.

 As such, the worst thing you could do with these prompts would be to tap or click their big blue “Confirm” boxes.
 Instead, you should take up Facebook on its invitation to constrain its use of your data.